Averil Power

-Averil Power (born 26 July 1978) is an Irish former politician who served as a Senator for the Industrial and Commercial Panel from 2011 to 2016.

-She first held office as a member of Fianna Fáil, but left the party in 2015 and sat in the Seanad as an Independent for the rest of her term.
+Averil Power (born 26 July 1978) is an Irish former politician who served as a senator for the Industrial and Commercial Panel from 2011 to 2016.
+She first held office as a member of Fianna Fáil, but left the party in 2015 and sat in the Seanad as an independent for the rest of her term.
 She stood as an independent candidate for Dáil Éireann at the 2016 general election, but was not elected.

 Early life

-She grew up in a council estate and is the first person in her family to finish school and go to college.
+She grew up in a council estate and was the first person in her family to finish school and go to college.

-She has a degree in Business, Economics and Social Science from Trinity College Dublin, where she was elected to the positions of President (2001–02) and Education Officer (2000–01) of Trinity College Dublin Students' Union.
-She also has a Diploma in Legal Studies from Honorable Society of Kings Inns and is a graduate of the Boston College Political Leadership Programme.
+She has a degree in business, economics and social science from Trinity College Dublin, where she was elected to the positions of President (2001–2002) and Education Officer (2000–2001) of Trinity College Dublin Students' Union.
+She also has a Diploma in Legal Studies from King's Inns and is a graduate of the Boston College Political Leadership Programme.
 She unsuccessfully contested election for President of the Union of Students in Ireland in March 2002, losing out to DIT student Colm Jordan.

 Political career

 2009–2011

 Power first sought election to public office at the 2009 local elections, contesting for Fianna Fáil in the Howth–Malahide local electoral area of Fingal County Council.
-She was unsuccessful, coming seventh with 7.46% of the vote.
+She was unsuccessful, coming seventh with 7.5% of the vote.
 During this period she was employed as a political adviser by Minister Mary Hanafin in the Departments of Tourism, Social and Family Affairs and Education on a salary reported to be €100,191 per year plus pension contribution.
 She remained a political adviser to Hanafin until the 2011 general election.